HolobiomicsLab/Toolomics/ADDING_NEW_MCP_SERVER.md

 Toolomics uses a standardized architecture where all MCP servers:
 1. Are located in `mcp_host/your_tool_name/` directory
 2. Run in Docker containers managed by ToolHive
-3. Share a centralized `/workspace` directory
+3. Share a centralized workspace (mounted as `/projects` in containers)
 4. Use standardized response patterns via `shared.py` utilities
 5. Are registered in `registry.json` for ToolHive management